 Wondering where to find vegan-friendly Ethiopian cuisine throughout the US?
 We’ve got your answers!
 From East Coast to West Coast, there are many vegan and vegan-friendly Ethiopian eateries serving up some of the tastiest stews and Injera (sour flatbread) around.
-Here are 10 Ethiopian restaurants you need to check out!
+Here are eight Ethiopian restaurants you need to check out!

 Demera - Vegan-Friendly